-- Return to the assigned room and tutor at the time of your oral examination. - The oral part will take about 30 minutes.
+- Go to your assigned room, the tutor will invite you in at your scheduled time.
+The tutor will tell you which 4 questions you will be asked. - The oral part will take 30 minutes.
 The tutor will not prompt you.
-The tutor will move you along so that all questions are covered in the time period.
-The tutor will not give you any assistance with answering the questions. - The tutor will be using a marking scheme while you are answering the questions. - The tutor will tell you the question numbers to be asked at the beginning of the oral exam. - The written situation and working papers are returned to the tutor at the end of the oral exam.
+The tutor will not give you any assistance with answering the questions. - The tutor will be use a marking scheme (Appendix E) while you are answering the questions. - The written situation and working papers are returned to the tutor at the end of the oral exam.